dlvu/dlvu.github.io/sequences/index.md

             <img src="lecture05.sequences.key-stage-0072.svg" class="slide-image" />

             <figcaption>
             <p    >Here is the first manipulation of the conveyor belt.
-This is called the <strong>forget gate</strong>.<br></p><p    >It looks at the current <span class="blue">input</span>, concatenated with the previous <span class="orange">output</span>, and applies an element-wise scaling to the current value in the conveyor belt.
+This is called the <strong>forget gate</strong>.<br></p><p    >It looks at the current <span>input</span>, concatenated with the previous <span>output</span>, and applies an element-wise scaling to the current value in the conveyor belt.
 Outputting all 1s will keep the current value on the belt what it is, and outputting all values near 0, will decay the values (forgetting what we’ve seen so far, and allowing it to be replaces by our new values in the next step).</p><p    ></p>
             </figcaption>
        </section>